geeksblabla/geeksblabla.com/blablas/ep161/index.md

 featured: false
 ---

-In this episode we discuss the JavaScript updates and features in 2023, with Abderrahim Soubai Idrissi, Ayoub Alouane, Wassim CHEGHAM, Mouad Sidqi, Niima  Chigr, and Youssouf El Azizi.
+In this episode, we discuss the JavaScript updates and features in 2023, with Abderrahim Soubai Idrissi, Ayoub Alouane, Wassim CHEGHAM, Mouad Sidqi, Niima  Chigr, and Youssouf El Azizi.

 ## Guests